 Sweet Potato Brulee

-It is so hard to believe we’ve almost reached the end of summer and the holidays are rapidly approaching.
+It is so hard to believe we’re well past the end of summer and the holidays are rapidly approaching.
 So to get started on our holiday menus, I am re-posting my classic sweet potato casserole recipe.
 Truly more of a sweet potato brulee or custard than a pudding, pumpkin pie spice ensures this dish will become one of your family’s favorite.

 An elder once told me the body becomes physically exhausted at the turn of each season.
 For a perhaps a week now I have been sleeping more, yet wanting more than I am giving myself.
 I love Autumn’s cool not cold weather and with my birthday being in October, Fall is my absolute favorite season.
 But with all the global strife going on, my general positive outlook has not remained steadfast.
 I have a previous post for anyone like me who may be struggling to always remain optimistic.
 Exercise, which I did not previously mention, is a miracle salve for down days.
 Philosophically, I know this time will pass and those of us still upright will be stronger for it.